NonDairyNeutrino/Thesis/defense/paper/manuscript.typ

 === Converging the root solution <sec:parareal_parareal_converging>

-Finally, as own in @alg:parareal, launch the Parareal kernel (@alg:parareal_kernel) to gather the fine solutions for each point in time, and construct the new root solution (@alg:correction) until the root solution stops changing between iterations.
+Finally, as shown in @alg:parareal, launch the Parareal kernel (@alg:parareal_kernel) to gather the fine solutions for each point in time, and construct the new root solution (@alg:correction) until the root solution changes less than a ceratin amount, by some metric, at which point it has converged.
 While there are many choices that can serve as valid convergence criteria @gander2007, one of the simplest is:

 $ max_(1 <= t <= N-1) |u_t^i - u_t^(i-1)| < epsilon, $ <eq:convergence>